-- 2. The Master of Science (MSc) Degree Programme in Economics and Business Administration in Finance and Investments, (cand.merc i erhvervsøkonomi i finansiering og investering) is a graduate-level, theoretical programme that research-based programme that serves as a continuation and builds upon the business economics foundations from the BSc Programme in Economics and Business Administration (HA) and equivalent programmes (please see section 1A, subsection (1) and (2) for the full list. - (2) The objective of the MSc Programme in Economics and Business Administration in Finance & Investments is that students should acquire the scientific skills and competencies to identify and develop solutions to business economics issues in private and public enterprises and organisations. - (3) The programme will help students acquire these skills and competencies by providing them with both a general understanding and specialised knowledge, to the effect that the graduate in the solving of problems pertaining to business economics may employ in-depth knowledge of the field as well as independently acquire, produce and utilise new knowledge.
+2. The MSc Programme in Economics and Business Administration in Strategy, Organization and Leadership (cand.merc. i erhvervsøkonomi i strategi, organisation og ledelse) is a graduate-level, theoretical programme that research-based programme that serves as a continuation and builds upon the business economics foundations from the BSc Programme in Economics and Business Administration (HA) and equivalent programmes (please see section 1A, subsection (1) and (2) for the full list.

+(2) The objective of the MSc Programme in Economics and Business Administration in Strategy, Organization and Leadership is that students should acquire the scientific skills and competencies to identify and develop solutions to business economics issues in private and public enterprises and organisations.

+(3) The programme will help students acquire these skills and competencies by providing them with both a general understanding and specialised knowledge, to the effect that the graduate in the solving of problems pertaining to business economics may employ in-depth knowledge of the field as well as independently acquire, produce and utilise new knowledge.